 Grading Criteria (more details to come)

-Content/ Genre: Is my literary narrative an example of a literacy narrative (does the genre match!) that tells about my literacy development and my growth as a reader and writer?
+Content/ Genre: Is my literary narrative a narrative (story) that tells about my literacy development and my growth as a reader and writer?
 Do I include all of the required components (History, Process, Influences, Language)?
 Do I use different narrative techniques to tell the story and strengthen the message?

 Organization: Are my ideas well-organized?
-Does my literacy narrative follow a clear structure?
+Does my narrative follow a clear structure?

 Purpose and Audience: Is the purpose and intended audience for my narrative clear?
 Do I write in a tone and voice that matches my purpose and audience?

 Presentation: Did I revise for content and edit for grammar, spelling, and conventions?
 Does it meet formatting requirements?
 Does it look presentable (not sloppy)?

 Citations: If relevant, did I properly cite all sources referenced or used in the piece?